vinay-jayaram/MTlearning/README.md

 y_hat = updated.predict(new_X)
 ```

+For more help information and information on flags, please check the documentation for the functions MT\_baseclass and MT\_linear

 # Functionality

 ## Base class

-MT_baseclass implements a class that can be inherited which sketches out the general form of the two algorithms: Dataset specific models are updated in parallel and then a distribution is generated from the data-specific models, repeated in an alternating fashion.
+MT_baseclass implements a class that can be inherited which sketches out the general form of the two algorithms: Dataset specific models are updated in parallel (when possible) and then a distribution is generated from the data-specific models, repeated in an alternating fashion.
 So, your basic E-M approach.
 Any class can inherit from this in order to create more algorithms of this nature

 ## Dataset-specific models